Garden Programs for Youth

 - Planting the Veggie Garden– peas, spinach, salad greens, Asian vegetables, chard, kale, all can be planted in the Spring for a harvest and tasting classes in June

-- Activities can include learning about: Biodiversity in the garden, Bees and Worms, Soil Ph, Climate Change, Companion Planting, First Nations Place Based Learning, Crop Rotation, Measuring and Mapping the Garden, Math in the Garden, Composting, Parts of the Plant
+- Activities can include learning about: Biodiversity in the garden, Bees and Worms, Soil Ph, Climate Change, Companion Planting, First Peoples Principles Place Based Learning, Crop Rotation, Measuring and Mapping the Garden, Math in the Garden, Composting, Parts of the Plant

 - Classes are up to 1 hour long where a class group plants a crop and learns one of the activities that is grade level appropriate